garrowsmith/site-studio-compare/README.md

 # site-studio-compare

+This project provides tools to:
+* Identify a high level diff - deletions and overrides between a source and target package.
+* Output a high level diff to PHP array, JSON or CSV.
+* Compare package JSON fields stored as strings, by wrapping JSONdiff https://github.com/swaggest/json-diff#library-usage

 ## Installation

 Add the following to the repositories section of your project's composer.json:

 ```
 "site-studio-tools": {